 Only button or similar text responses were accepted.
-The bot did not have any semantics around the image content, so ignored me when I talked about the images shown.
+The chatbot did not have any semantics around the image content, so ignored us when we talked about the images shown.
 Looking at responses, the H&M chatbot has been given a style of speech that identifies with its target demographic.

 If you’re thinking of developing a chatbot to better understand your customers, get feedback on your products or drive a purchase, then drop us a line at email@example.com.